Prospective Student FAQs

 Sports program

-In past years, students have participated in the following sports: cross country, volleyball, soccer, basketball, and ultimate frisbee.
+In past years, students have participated in the following sports: cross country, volleyball, soccer, and basketball.
 Most of the sports are co-ed.

 Transportation and After-school